twolfson/twolfson.com/articles/startup-time-investing.md

 # Non-obligated work second
 As expected, we then prioritize non-obligated work second (e.g. build feature X, patch bug Y).

+TODO: We're still missing nuance here like layout out upcoming due work by dates

+and honestly, getting into the weeds on personal process at this point.
+Losing the high value of the article for discussing time investment

+---

 # Sizing up tasks
 Within these obligated vs non-obligated groupings, I then do another pass based on the type of task.
 As a programmer, the categories usually are: